kadohealth/ionic-react-conference-app/README.md

 # Ionic React Conference Application

 The Ionic React Conference Application is a comprehensive demonstration of the Ionic Framework and React.
-It allows you to interact and learn Ionic and React in a real-world application context.
-Here's a quick breakdown of the main components:
+This application provides a real-world context which allows you to interact and learn Ionic and React by doing.
+It includes a variety of features such as browsing a schedule of events, reading about specific sessions or speakers, and even adding sessions to your personalized schedule.
+The application also has a map feature to help you find your way around the conference.

+Here's a quick breakdown of the main sections of the README:

 1. **Angular and Vue versions:** This Conference app is also available for developers who might prefer using Angular or Vue.
 You can access these versions through the links provided.
 2. **Getting Started:** This section provides detailed instructions on how to set up and run the project on your local machine.
 3. **App Preview:** This section gives you a visual preview of the application via interactive GIFs.
 4. **Contributing:** We highly encourage contributions from the community.
 This section provides a step-by-step guide on how you can contribute to this project.

 ## Angular and Vue versions